5argon/Minefield/README.md

 }
 ```

+### Scene as a unit of test

+One stand out feature is that `Scene`.
+Minefield consider a scene as one testable unit.
+Therefore not every kind of game is "testable" by Minefield, for example, if your game is composed of multiple active scenes, and each of those do not work on their own, can't advance without the other scene present, or throws errors.
+I have provided some guidelines to make the game testable by Minefield below.

+Now, the strength of this approach is that you could write multiple cases per scene without specifying the scene name to load on every test case, thanks to test subclassing scheme.
+This make it possible to organize your tests into one class per scene which is very logical.
+The explicit `ActivateScene()` call is an intentional design that allows you to modify any context that would influence the test in your own `[SetUp]` or `[UnitySetUp]` before it starts.
+You can even turn each case into a super play mode button that set the stage to what you want consistently every time.

+### Test metadata

 A defining feature is the test **beacon**, which allows you to use an easy to understand `enum` that you declared yourself to navigate the scene without knowing any game object's name or any animation length to wait for, the major pain point on writing play mode test.
 This make the test loosely coupled with the scene in the sense that your scene maybe extremely complex, but the test could remain a very simple series of wait-and-clicks.

-The `enum` is linked to scene object by a special `MonoBehaviour` carrying this `enum` serialized together with your scene as a test metadata.
+The `enum` is linked to scene object by a special `MonoBehaviour` carrying this `enum` serialized together with your scene.
 It prevents brittle test that would be the case if you try to assert for hard-coded object name or getting some specific component type, at the price of testing library being a bit invasive in your actual game.
 On the bright side, you will be adding these as you build the game and they will help you think about all possible navigation scenario that could occur in a scene.
 Plus it allows you to use object search box in Scene view to find and manage all beacons easily.
 Other editor toolings in the future could be extended from these beacon components.
-Do not consider them as noises from the testing library that spill onto your game objects, think of them as a *necessary* components to make a testable game even though at runtime you will not use them, a testable game is a complete game.

 `enum` also provides advantage of intellisense popup, and IDE symbol searching that roughly tells you about code coverage, or easily find missing part that needs some tests.

+Later you will also learn about **reporters**, which is an another metadata to add to the code to reduce friction in asserting for values of things in the scene.
+Together, the object is pinpointed with a beacon, then assert by querying the reporters on it.

+The theme of Minefield is that by adding some **test metadata** into your actual game, we could drastically reduce an amount of code to write in the test.
+And because test code are repeated many times per case written, this trade is very reasonable and it will encourage you to provide more coverage.
+Instead of considering them as noises from the testing library that spill onto your game objects, think of them as a *necessary* components to make a complete (i.e. testable) game even though at runtime you will not use them at all.

+### Loose design reduces test code maintenance

-Testing by beacon navigation is also loose enough to my liking, I don't need to look around for everything on every step, just look for defined beacons.
-If something is not of interest, it should not be defined as a beacon.
-The test will give confidence and at the same time don't limit creativity freedom that much when you need to change something in the scene.
-(Since the navigation is likely preserved regardless of your artistic choice made in the game.)
+Testing by beacon navigation is also loose enough to my liking.
+I often don't need to look around for everything on every step, these defined beacons are now all possible choice I should cover instead of having to use `GetComponent<?>` and think what *else* should I test.
+If something is not of interest, it should not be defined as a beacon in the first place.

+When you move around your game objects in the scene, of course the beacon component goes with them as per usual Unity, so you have easier time maintaining the test code.
+If you do `Transform` hierarchy crawling in the test to get to your destination, eventually you will be scared to change because you don't want to refactor the test and moreover there is no compile error triggered at all.
+Minefield will give confidence and at the same time don't limit creativity freedom that much when you need to change something in the scene.

+Beacons works well with 2018.3 new prefab workflow, because component could be an override at any level.
+In the case that you have multiple instances or variants of the prefab on the scene, you could vary the beacon as overrides to discern game objects in the test.
+Before, you may have to name your object explicitly as something and use it in the test, or try to search for a component type.
+That will eventually produces duplicate entries when you continue making your scene with more nested prefabs, which started with the same name and components.

+Often when writing "graphical" test like this, it is difficult to picture where you are right now in the head.
+Writing Minefield tests take that away, because just look at a list of beacons you defined yourself the scene became clear like you are holding a map.

 `GameObject` and uGUI was not quite testable by design.
-They are fixing this with the new DOTS Entity Component System where component systems are a lot more test-friendly, but for now I think this "hack" is the most reasonable one.
+They are fixing this with the new DOTS Entity Component System where each system code are a lot more test-friendly in isolation.
+For now I think this "hack" combined with scene-as-a-unit test is the most reasonable one.

-Beacons works well with 2018.3 new prefab workflow.
-In the case that you have multiple instances or variants of the prefab on the scene, you could vary the beacon as overrides to discern game objects in the test.
-In object name or component type matching way of writing tests, this would likely produce duplicate entries that you have to deal with.

-Navigations are simulated by recreating the same `EventSystem` raycasting routine from `UnityEngine.UI` namespace that is used by real player, referenced from the [`UnityEngine.UI` repository](https://bitbucket.org/Unity-Technologies/ui).

-An another feature is that you could write multiple tries per scene without specifying the scene name to load on every test case, thanks to `abstract` subclassing scheme.
-This make it possible to organize your tests into one class per scene.
-The need for explicit `ActivateScene()` call design allows you to modify any context that would influence the test in your own `[SetUp]` or `[UnitySetUp]` before it starts.

 ## Requirements